 Future Trends in Orthodontics

 We see future trends in orthodontics continuing to hone in on speed of treatment and comfort.
 Eventually, 3D printing or robotics will be involved in most cases and tooth movements will get more and more predictable and precise, shortening treatment times even further.
-Currently, lingual braces are customized to each patient’s mouth and this will probably become the norm for all braces treatments down the road, particularly as technology gets more affordable.

 Another of the orthodontic industry trends that’s already underway is completely digital offices.
 At Aura Orthodontics, we’ve transitioned to be an almost entirely paperless office and it has enhanced our workflow, allowing more time to focus on treatment planning and patient care.
 Over the next few years, there will be very few offices who still rely on paper files and plaster models.